-Type ‘posture’ into Google and the first page is full of sites talking about posture improvement and ‘good’ posture.
-To me this suggests that we should all conform to an ideal, a picture-perfect shape and position of the body regardless of an individual’s specific structure.
+If you google ‘posture’ you will see the first page is full of sites discussing posture in particular ‘good’ posture.
+These sites seem to suggest that we should all conform to an ideal, a picture-perfect shape and position regardless of an individual’s specific body type.

-I believe that solely assessing the way someone holds themselves is not a good indicator of whether they have “good” or “bad” posture and that structure should be taken into account as well.
-Sometimes someone who seemingly has “bad posture” is in fact holding themselves in the perfect position for their specific structure.
-Take a person with a significant scoliosis for example; they will never conform to a picture perfect posture but may well be using themselves very well in spite of that.
+Solely assessing the way someone holds themselves is not a good indicator of whether they have “good” or “bad” posture, the individuals structure should be taken into account firstly.
+Sometimes someone who seemingly has “bad posture” is actually carrying themselves really well for their specific structure.
+Take a person with a significant scoliosis for example; they will never conform to a picture perfect posture but may be using their body really efficiently.

 Posture or Habit?

-The other factor to take into account is habit in terms of both habitual actions carried out and an individual’s habitual way of carrying out these actions.
+The other factor to take into account is bad habits.
+These could be habitual actions carried out or an individual’s specific way of carrying out these actions.

-As a remedial massage therapist posture only becomes a concern if a person is experiencing symptoms that could be the result of the positions they are holding themselves on a regular basis.
-Desk work for instance would be considered a “posture assumed for a special purpose” under the definition cited above.
-As this is not a natural position to be in for extended periods, this repetitive positioning can cause muscular imbalances that in turn change the person’s natural positioning or posture in other aspects of their life.
-Yet it is the habitual way a person conducts themselves in such postures that also needs addressing; how someone is sitting is just as important as the fact that they are sitting for extended periods.
+As remedial massage therapists posture only becomes a concern if a person is experiencing symptoms that could be the result of the positions they are holding themselves on a regular basis.
+The position computer workers hold themselves in daily would be considered a “posture assumed for a special purpose” under the definition cited above.
+This is certainly not a natural position to be in for extended periods.
+Being in this position for long periods can cause muscular imbalances that in turn change the person’s natural positioning or posture in other aspects of their life.
+Some individuals form bad habits while in this posture that also needs addressing; how someone is sitting is just as important as the fact that they are sitting.

 Remedial Massage for Postural Imbalance

-A common muscular imbalance with modern work is excessively tight chest muscles and weak back muscles.
-This is caused by having the arms outstretched for a large portion of our day and as a result shortening the pecs in the chest and lengthening the rhomboids and teres group in the back.
+A common muscular imbalance with computer work is excessively tight chest muscles and weak back muscles.
+This is caused by having the arms outstretched for the majority of our day.
+As a result the chest muscles are shortened and the rhomboids and teres group in the back are weakened.

-Addressing muscular imbalances through remedial massage may then help an individual to use themselves more freely and more comfortably with correct muscular stability for their structure, an increased awareness of their habitual movement patterns and perhaps, better ‘posture’.
+Addressing muscular imbalances through remedial massage may help an individual to use themselves more efficiently and be more comfortable, providing more muscular stability, an increased awareness of their habitual movement patterns and perhaps, better ‘posture’.

-If you would like to have a chat about any symptoms you are having feel free to give us a call at Melbourne Combined Natural Therapies on
+If you would like to have a chat about any symptoms you are experiencing feel free to give us a call at Melbourne Combined Natural Therapies on

 03 9645 9923.